Structure for those who want precision.

 Nicotine doesn’t remove stress.
 It interrupts it for five minutes.
 So does walking away from the stressor.

-Then it returns—plus the stress of being dependent.
+Then it returns—plus the stress, guilt, shame, and cost of being dependent.

 This program does not ask you to “cope better.”